pmckenna2425/cse15l-lab-reports/Lab-Report-4.md

 6. To compile the files, I pressed `Crtl-r` to access my bash history, and then I typed in `javac` and hit `<enter>` to locate the appropriate compiler command, `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`, from ealier.
 Then hit `<enter>` to compile.
-Now to run the tests, I once againpressed `Crtl-r` to access my bash history, and this time typed in `java -cp` to locate and run the appropriate `java -cp .;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore ListExamplesTests`command from earlier and hit `<enter>`.
+Now to run the tests, I once again pressed `Crtl-r` to access my bash history, and this time typed in `java -cp` to locate and run the appropriate `java -cp .;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore ListExamplesTests`command from earlier and hit `<enter>`.
 As we can see, the tests failed.
 ![lab7 failed tests](lab7-test-fail.png)